aginsun/Journey-of-Legends/README.md

-Welcome to Tale of Kingdoms 2!
+Welcome to Journey of Legends!
 ==============================

-I did no do nothing just yet :P.
-Please note that the worldgen files are huge....
 Forum page can be found [here](http://www.minecraftforum.net/topic/1627196-146-tale-of-kingdoms-2/)